Henry-Hiles/nexus/README.md

 ## Known Bugs

--   Sometimes the app refreshes, I believe due to some controllers invalidating.
-This needs investigation as to why it happens.
 -   Sometimes links don't parse properly, this is apparent in the Maunium Ping Room.
 We might possibly need a regex change.

 ## Development